cyriltata/smysqlin/README.md

 ## installation

 No formal install process for now.
-Just copy the files *phpdbi.sh* and *phpdbi.php* to some directories you will remeber
+Just copy the files *phpdbi.sh* and *phpdbi.php* to some directories you will remeber.
+** When creating your sql files, all statements should end with a semi colol (;)**

 ## in brief